 While the fires, the sweaters, and snuggling up are great ways to keep you warm for the seasonal change, did you know that you can also use herbs to warm you up from the inside?

-Here's six of my favorite herbs to use when the weather begins to cool.
+Here are nine of my favorite herbs to use when the weather begins to cool!

 Reduces inflammation, eases digestive upset by eliminating intestinal gas and spasms, stimulates digestion, useful for motion sickness & nausea during pregnancy (though no more than 2 gram of dried ginger daily, is recommended during pregnancy), promotes circulation to the extremities, reduces pain resulting from arthritis.
 (1)